April 2021 – March 2022 Published April 2023

 Gender Pay and Bonus Gap

-When comparing the average hourly rate of pay, there is only a small difference in the median average pay of our male and female employees and throughout the year we have achieved a narrowing in the median pay gap from 6.7% to 5.5%.
+When comparing the average hourly rate of pay, there is only a small difference in the median average pay of our male and female employees.
 The median average is more reflective of the pay gap in the organisation as it is not skewed by extremely high, or low, earners within the data set.

 The mean and median pay gaps show a slightly higher pay for male employees.
-Within this organisation, in addition to those in care giving roles, we employ many individuals in administrative and domestic roles such as receptionists (all of whom are female), domestic workers (of which 85% are female) and activities co-ordinators and organisers (all of whom are female) and on average these types of roles attract a lower rate of pay than those in care giving and more senior roles.
+Within this organisation, in addition to those in care giving roles, we employ many individuals in administrative and domestic roles such as receptionists (all of whom are female), domestic workers (of which 85% are female) and on average these types of roles attract a lower rate of pay than those in care giving and more senior roles.

 The proportion of male and female employees across all quartiles of our workforce is relatively evenly split with: